piesikot/piesikot/README.en.md

 #### 📜 License

 This project is distributed under a **proprietary license**.
-⚠️ **The author reserves that the code may be copied, modified, and shared only for purposes aligned with the [project mission](https://piesikodpokolen.pl/mission.html).**
+⚠️ The author reserves that the code may be copied, modified, and distributed only with the author’s consent, and solely for purposes aligned with the [project mission](https://piesikodpokolen.pl/mission.html).

 Any other use is strictly prohibited.

 ---